kvn1234/animated-blocks/README.md

  # How to Use

-A new panel named "Animation Settings" will appear in the object inspector when clicking on a block.
+A new panel named "Animation Settings" will appear in the block inspector when clicking on a block.
 Select an animation from the dropdown list or add your own custom CSS class.
 The selected animation/custom CSS class will be added to the block element when the end user scrolls to it.

 ## Settings